FastPayCash/WooCommerce/readme.txt

 == Description ==

 This is the fastpay payment gateway for WooCommerce.
-Allows you to use fastpay payment gateway with the WooCommerce plugin. fastpay is a Bangladeshi Payment Gateway.
+Allows you to use fastpay wallet with the WooCommerce plugin.

  Allows you to use fastpay payment gateway with the WooCommerce plugin.
 It uses the redirect method, the user is redirected to fastpay so that you don't have to install an SSL certificate on your site.

 == Installation ==